CapitalRise Review

 Independent opinion: 4thWay will help you to identify your options and narrow down your choices.
 We suggest what you could do, but we won't tell you what to do or where to lend; the decision is yours.
 We are responsible for the accuracy and quality of the information we provide, but not for any decision you make based on it.
 The material is for general information and education purposes only.

-We are not financial advisors, which means that we don't offer advice or recommendations based on your circumstances and goals.
+We are not financial, legal or tax advisors, which means that we don't offer advice or recommendations based on your circumstances and goals.

-Our service is free to you.
-We don't receive commission from the above-mentioned companies.
-We receive commission from some other P2P lending companies when you click through from our website and open accounts with them.
-This doesn't affect our editorial independence.
+*Commission, fees and impartial research: our service is free to you.
+4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
+We receive compensation from CapitalRise and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
+We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.